Gimbal for GoPro – 5 Best Image Stabilizers [Tested & Reviewed]

 7.0

-GRAVGRIP V2 is a hydraulic gimbal that is compatible with different brands, such as DJI, GoPro, and Insta360.
+GRAVGRIP V2 is a hydraulic gimbal that is compatible with multiple brands, including DJI, GoPro, and Insta360.

-It weighs 2.4 ounces or 69 grams, and the recommended carrying weight is 12 ounces.
+It weighs 2.4 ounces (69 grams), and the recommended carrying weight is 12 ounces.
 You can also use the official GoPro mount attachments.

 I really like the design of this gimbal.
-It’s durable and made of a combination of glass-filled nylon, and stainless steel, with aluminum construction.
+It is durable and made from a combination of glass-filled nylon, stainless steel, and aluminum.

-It comes in gray and black color.
+It is available in gray and black.
 The design is also quite compact.
-It doesn’t have a remote control, so it doesn’t use any batteries.
+It does not come with a remote control, meaning it does not require any batteries.

 Pros